mmissey/tedvids/README.md

 tedvids
 =======

-A small one page app for browsing and playing TED videos
+A small single page AngularJS web app for browsing and playing TED videos